 Following that model, the program has grown over the years, and other elements have been added.
 Here is a snapshot of SSF today:

-SSF is managed in The Gambia by a board composed entirely of our higher education students and alumni.
+• SSF is managed in The Gambia by a board composed entirely of our higher education students and alumni.
 The board members have all been educated under the program.
-Now they are working — most of them as volunteers — to keep it going for younger generations of students.
-See The Team.
+Now they are working — almost all as volunteers — to keep SSF going for younger generations of students.

-For our high school students in the metropolitan area we have rented a large compound where they can live in a supervised environment conducive to learning.
-See Our Campus.
+• For our high school students in the metropolitan area we have rented a large compound where they can live in a supervised environment conducive to learning and with access to the Internet.

-We provide tutoring for our students in both Salikenni and the metropolitan area.
+• We provide tutoring for our students in English, mathematics and other core subjects.

 The education landscape in The Gambia has been changing in recent years and our program is adapting to these changes.
 The Gambia is working toward a goal to provide free public education from preschool through grade twelve for all of its children.

 Since 2004 tuition has been free for girls through grade 9.
 In 2014 this was extended to boys.
-In the 2015-16 school year tuition has been reduced by about 75 percent in government-supported high schools throughout the country.
+In the 2015-16 school year student fees were reduced in government-supported high schools throughout the country.

 As a result of these changes, SSF now spends less on tuition through grade 12 but more on other aspects of the program.
 These include tutoring, books and computers in order to better prepare our students for higher education.
-And, as more and more of our students qualify for higher education, we are spending increasing amounts on tuition at the University of The Gambia and other higher education institutions in the country.
+And, as more and more of our students qualify for higher education, we are spending increasing amounts on tuition at that level.

 Our librarian, Fatou Darboe